Much of our research relies on measurements of stable isotope distributions in a variety of natural materials (teeth, carbonates, water etc).

 We make the majority of these measurements in IsoPaleoLab, the lab that Naomi co-directs with Ben Passey.
 They moved from Johns Hopkins in 2016 and the IPL at UM was up and running by early 2018.
 Here’s the legacy site for the lab at Johns Hopkins to get sense for the earlier iterations of the lab group.

 Triple oxygen isotopes in the hydrosphere and applications to the geologic record

-Δ17O in precipitation
+Δ17O in waters and precipitation

 Crowdsource Δ17O project

 The water Δ17O work continues to grow.
 In May 2018, we asked members of the UM EARTH community to collect waters during their summer travels.
 The response was huge.
 Over 250 people have collected more than 1600 water samples from 6 continents and 49 countries.
 UM EARTH postdoc Phoebe Aron (UM PhD, 2020) leads the crowdsource #17Owatermap project.
 Click here for more information.
 Many of the crowd sourced work are summarized in Phoebe Aron’s 2021 Chemical Geology paper, Triple Oxygen Isotopes in the Water Cycle.

 Lakes: Ben Passey and his former PhD student (JHU), Haoyuan Ji, published the first paper on Δ17O in lake carbonates (Passey & Ji, 2019).
 Many in IPL are continuing to build on Ben and Haoyuan’s initial study.
 This includes work by former postdoc Jessica Moerman on the hydroclimate constraints for southern Kenya in the last 500 kyr using Δ17O and initial Δ17O results from the Holocene record from Lake Junin, Peru.